 Shared Fault in Ohio

 There are times when the defense team of the individual or business you are suing will claim that you are partially responsible for your injury.
 If the court finds you partially responsible, it will most likely influence your rewarded compensation.
-However, Chester Law Group is prepared for this to happen.
+However, Ohio Car Accident Lawyers is prepared for this to happen.

 Ohio abides by a “modified comparative negligence rule”, which says the amount of money you are entitled to can be decreased by an amount equivalent to the percentage you are deemed to be responsible.
 If you are found to be more than 50% responsible, you will not be rewarded any settlement.